ivangonzalezacuna/cloud-computing-mean-app-project/README.md

   #### **Terminal 2 - Front-End**

     1. On the root folder, run `npm install` to install all the dependencies.
     2. If you want to use your own Heroku app.
-Follow again these instructions:
+Follow again these instructions so that you will be able to deploy your Heroku app:
         - `git init`
         - `heroku create`
         - `git add .`